jgre/clj-bookmarks/README.md

 * `desc`: the description
 * `date`: the time when the bookmark was saved

+The `recent` function gives you the list of all recetly saved bookmarks.

-When you want the bookmarks by a given user tagged "clojure" use the `bookmarks` function:
+You can also query bookmarks by user and by tags.
+When you want the bookmarks by user the user "jgre" tagged "clojure" use the `bookmarks`
+function:

     (bookmarks pb {:user "jgre" :tags "clojure"})

-The result has the form described above.
+The result has the structure described above.
 You can also request the bookmarks tagged "clojure" *and* "java":

     (bookmarks pb {:user "jgre" :tags ["java" "clojure"]})

+### Authenticated Access ###

+To use the authenticated API, you pass your username and password to `init-pinboard` or `init-delicious`.

+    (def del (init-delicious "USER" "PASSWD"))

-To use the authenticated API, you pass your username and password to `init-pinboard`.
-The `bookmarks` function behaves slightly different in this implementation: when you specify a list of tags, it gives you the bookmarks that have at least one of the tags.
-In the previous example you would get the bookmarks tagged "clojure" *or* "java".
+The authenticated API has a `query-bookmarks` function that behaves simliar to `bookmarks`, but they have some differences.
+Moreover, Pinboard implements the service differently than Delicious.
+When you specify a list of tags, Pinboard gives you the bookmarks that have at least one of the tags.
+Delicious gives you the bookmarks that have all of the tags.
+In the previous example you would get the bookmarks tagged "clojure" *or* "java" from Pinboard, but those tagged "clojure" *and* "java" from Delicious.

+`query-bookmarks` also provides some additional options compared to `bookmarks`:

+* `fromdt`: only return bookmarks saved on this date or later
+* `todt`: only return bookmarks saved on this date or earlier
+* `offset`: start returning bookmarks this many results into the set
+* `limit`: return this many results

+The result structure has more fields too with this API:

+* `url`: the bookmarked URL
+* `tags`: the tags assigned to this bookmark
+* `desc`: the description
+* `extended`: Notes about the bookmark
+* `date`: the time when the bookmark was saved
+* `others`: the number of users who bookmarked the URL
+* `hash`: the hash of the URL
+* `meta`: a signature that changes when the bookmark is updated

 With the authenticated API you have more functions at you disposal.
-With `add-bookmark` you can save new bookmarks, you can delete bookmarks with `delete-bookmarks`, and you can get suggestions for how to tag a given URL with `suggested-tags`.
-For a complete list of available functions, see FIXME.
+With `add-bookmark` you can save new bookmarks, you can delete bookmarks with `delete-bookmarks`, and you can get suggestions for how to tag a given URL with `suggested-tags`. `bookmark-info` gives you the bookmark data structure for a given URL.
+When your application caches a user's bookmarks, you can use `last-update` to find out when the last update on the account happened to determine when to reload.

-### Delicious ###

-Access to delicious behaves analogously.
-Instead of `init-pinboard`, use `init-delicious`.

 ## Installation